byuflowlab/Aeroelasticity.jl/docs/src/guide.md

 Depth = 3
 ```

 If you haven't yet, now would be a good time to install AerostructuralDynamics.
-AerostructuralDynamics can be installed from the Julia REPL by typing `]` (to enter the package manager) and then running the following command.
+It can be installed from the Julia REPL by typing `]` (to enter the package manager) and then running the following command.
 ```julia
 pkg> add https://flow.byu.edu/AerostructuralDynamics.jl
 ```